 Are you looking for a string quartet to play for your wedding ceremony or a jazz pianist for your cocktail hour?
 Does your child need voice lessons or tutoring in music theory?
 Let us help.
 All of the student musicians in the referral service have been approved by the world-renowned faculty of the Butler School of Music to represent the school in the Austin-area community, so you can be sure that you’re getting performers and teachers of the highest quality.

 Just use the search form below to find what you’re looking for.
 When you see a listing that interests you, click "Contact" to make your inquiry!

-Instruction - Classical-piano
+Instruction - Viola

-Soloist - Clarinet
+Instruction - Clarinet